bioinformaticsdotca/HT-Biology_2017/Pathways/module2_lab/mod2_lab_GSEA.md

 5a.
 Click on *Success* to launch the results in html format in your default web browser.

-TIP: If the GSEA application has been closed, you can still see the results by opening the result folder and clicking on the *index* file – index.html.
+TIP: If the GSEA application has been closed, you can still see the results by opening the result folder and clicking on the *index* file – index.html. (see screenshot below).
+The

 When examining the results there are a few things to look for: